NVIDIA/ais-k8s/helm/aisloader/README.md

 Once there are enough nodes to cover the request, the controller asks each node to start the `aisloader` client and monitors each for completion or failure.
 As nodes complete they return their results to the controller which preserves them in the results volume.
-Nodes recycle their daemon pod on completion and rejoin the available pool for future runs.
+Nodes recycle their daemon Pod on completion and rejoin the available pool for future runs.

-The controller pod can only orchestrate *one* benchmark run at a time!
+The controller Pod can only orchestrate *one* benchmark run at a time!
 Requesting another or updating configuration mid-run will either be ignored or result in malfunction.

 The controller will not repeat a `runid`.
 You should add some form of timestamp or similar to make them unique.
-The Redis instance runs with data on an `EmptyDir` volume which will survive pod restarts but will be destroyed when the instance is torn down.
+The Redis instance runs with data on an `EmptyDir` volume which will survive Pod restarts but will be destroyed when the instance is torn down.
 Past `runid` values are recorded in Redis (along with all other controller state).

 Restarting the controller will lead to malfunction - while it stores state in Redis it